 Gordon served as President of Niverville Heritage Holdings Inc. (NNHI), a non-profit Centre in Niverville from 2005 to 2008.
 He was involved in helping birth the 10 million dollar integrated facility which provides Niverville and area with assisted living/supportive care senior housing, medical facilities, large banquet and meeting space, and over 40,000 square feet of commercial space.
 Gordon was invited to re-join the Board in 2009 to assist with Heritage Holdings’ efforts to construct a personal care home for Niverville and area which received Provincial approval in June 2011.
 In 2015 the Heritage Centre completed its “aging-in-place” campus with the addition of a 49 unit Life Lease facility.
 The full campus is located on an 8 acre site consisting of 250,000 square feet, and has a replacement value of nearly $50M.
 The Heritage Centre, which operates as a social enterprise for the common good, is seen as a model for private/public partnerships in the Province of Manitoba.

 Gordon is a Past President of the Appraisal Institute of Canada – Manitoba Provincial Council.
-In addition to being a member of the NHHI Board, he is an Acting Chair of the Manitoba Municipal Board, and is Chairperson of the Canadian Mennonite University Board of Governors.
+He is also a past member of the Manitoba Municipal Board (Acting Chair) and the Canadian Mennonite University Board of Governors (Chairperson).
+Gordon currently serves as the Chairperson of the Federal Payment in Lieu of Taxes Dispute Advisory Panel.

 Areas of Expertise